 "Good," Uncle Theodore swallowed his biscuit, and took a hold of his glass of ice tea.
 Despite Conrad and George's pleas of tea being bad for the human body, my and uncles and I drank it constantly.

 Conrad and George were members of the Mormon Church and their religion forbid coffee and tea, except herbal.
 Conrad had been trying for years to convert Uncle Theodore, who was a proud atheist.
 He kept refusing.
-Me, Papi and Uncle Dylan were Catholic and attended St. Mary's Church in downtown Sherman.
+Me, Papi and Uncle Dylan were Catholic and attended St. Mary's Church in downtown Sherwood.
 Dr. Francis attended First Christian because Frank and Catrina were members until their deaths.

 Conrad once belonged to that church, but converted to Mormonism the summer of 1931.
 He promptly became a missionary, and served a two year mission in San Francisco.
-Arriving back in Sherman, his father left him the drug store.
+Arriving back in Sherwood his father left him the drug store.
 He worked in the pharmacy alongside the man, until his parents passing a few years later.
 His only nephew had recently married and had a child on the way - George.

 When George was about three years-old, his parents left him with Conrad while they went to Oklahoma City on a business trip with Conrad's brother and sister-in-law.
 While passing through Denison, a car ran a red light, and hit them head on.
 Both cars flipped over and landed on the railroad tracks beside the Traveler's Hotel.
 All passengers were killed instantly when a train crashed into them.
 Conrad became George's legal guardian, and it was revealed that the woman driving the other car was Isabella's mother, Rebecca Felix.